Harpreet88/Otaku-Insights/README.md

 Insights from topic modeling on anime synopses

-Hidden Gems Found (This is bonus for all anime lovers)
+Hidden Gems Found (This is a bonus for all anime lovers)

-Rank Prediction with 87 % of Acurracy
+Rank Prediction with 87 % of Accuracy

 Impact of features like genre and studio on popularity rankings